California Golden Seals: Struggles

 The Seals were never successful at the gate even after the name change, and because of this poor attendance Van Gerbig threatened on numerous occasions to move the team elsewhere.
 First-year coach and general manager Bert Olmstead publicly advocated a move to Vancouver, resulting in an offer from Labatt's brewery to purchase and relocate the team to the Canadian city as well as a proposal to move the team to Buffalo from the Knox brothers, who like Vancouver had been shut out of the 1967 expansion.
 The NHL, not wanting to endanger its TV deal with CBS, rejected both proposals.
-As it turned out, the league's 1970 expansion would include Vancouver and Buffalo.
+As a compromise, the NHL agreed to expand again in 1970, adding teams in both Vancouver and Buffalo.
 The Knoxes bought a minority share of the Seals in 1969, only to sell it a year later to fund the Sabres.

 This, as well as the team's mediocre on-ice performance, led to major changes to both the Seals' front office and the roster – only 7 of the 20 Seals players remained after the first season.
 The new-look Seals were somewhat more successful.
 In their second season they improved to 69 points, which while still seven games below .500 was good enough for second place in the all-expansion West Division.
 The Seals were actually favored to win their first round playoff matchup against the Kings, but were upset in seven games.
-Oakland regressed to 58 points the following season, but still edged out Philadelphia for the final playoff spot on a tiebreaker.
+Oakland regressed to 58 points the following season, but still edged out the Philadelphia Flyers for the final playoff spot on a tiebreaker.
 Their second playoff appearance was a brief one as they were swept by the Pittsburgh Penguins.
 Those were the only two years that the franchise made the playoffs.

 The league's rejection of a proposed move to Vancouver prompted a lawsuit that was not settled until 1974 (San Francisco Seals Ltd. v.
 National Hockey League).
 The Seals organization filed suit against the NHL claiming that the prohibition violated the Sherman Act.
 The Seals asserted that the league's constitution was in violation by prohibiting clubs from relocating their operations, and that the relocation request was denied in an attempt to keep the San Francisco market in the NHL and thereby discourage the formation of a rival team or league in that location.
 The court ruled that the NHL was a single entity, and that the teams were not competitors in an economic sense, so the league restrictions on relocation were not a restraint of trade.

 For the 1969–70 season the team was sold to Trans-National Communications, whose investors included Pat Summerall and Whitey Ford.
 However, the group filed for bankruptcy after missing a payment and relinquished the team to Van Gerbig, who put the team back on the market.